cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 [Suites with different configurations](#suites-with-different-configurations) for a brief how to.

-Because Surefire and Gradle reports the results in  a `<Class Name> - <Method Name>` format only scenario names or example numbers are reported.
+Because Surefire and Gradle reports provide the results in a `<Class Name> - <Method Name>` format, only scenario names or example numbers are reported.
 This can make for hard to read reports.
 To improve the readability of the reports provide the `cucumber.junit-platform.naming-strategy=long` configuration parameter.
-This will include the feature name as part of the tests name.
+This will include the feature name as part of the test name.

 #### Maven